shipz-developers/com.transport/README.md

 # Setup Client
 * See client example
+* Want to run the client using the webserver? enable serve_content in .env and put all content inside the client folder into /server/public/ note it is not recommed for production as heavy web traffic will decrease performance.
+So the client should be ran on a seperate webhosting/webserver > Have a own server?
+OpenLiteSpeed with LSCache is recommed

 # Modify
 * (client) How to modify or change the location of "HandlePackets" packet handler at your module script?
 Go to client/com.transport/transport.js find the same function name and change the function name or/and its path to a custom module script.